Wesley L. McDonald: Later life and death

-After his retirement from the Navy in 1985, McDonald played an active role in the aviation community in his leadership positions with the National Aeronautic Association (NAA) and the National Aviation Club (NAC).
+After he retired from the Navy in 1985, McDonald played an active role in the aviation community in his leadership positions with the National Aeronautic Association (NAA) and the National Aviation Club (NAC).
 He helped orchestrate a merger of interests between NAA and NAC bringing benefits to both organizations.
-McDonald has also served on the boards of the U.S. Navy Memorial Foundation, the U.S. Naval Aviation Museum and the Armed Services YMCA.
+McDonald has also served on the boards of the U.S. Navy Memorial Foundation, the U.S. Naval Aviation Museum, and the Armed Services YMCA.
 McDonald also often guest lectured an honors senior seminar led by Ford Foundation Fellow Professor Karl von Vorys at the University of Pennsylvania, and often took groups of students on personal tours of the Pentagon.
 His first wife, Norma, died in 1989.
-McDonald later remarried and lived in Arlington, Virginia, with his wife, Helen until he died February 8, 2009, in Arlington, Virginia.
-He has one son and three daughters, and is buried at Arlington National Cemetery, in Arlington, Virginia.
+McDonald later remarried and lived in Arlington, Virginia, with his wife, Helen until he died on February 8, 2009, in Arlington, Virginia.
+He has one son and three daughters and is buried at Arlington National Cemetery, in Arlington, Virginia.